Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Swedish car offers a marginal difference of 3% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that BYD as a brand displays somewhat better results, when all the models are taken into account.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that BYD as a brand displays somewhat better results, all the models observed together.
 These are the results of an independent reasearch, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the BYD badge with out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
 Above it all, drivers of cars with the same engine as the Swedish car rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economy